solana-labs/solana-web3.js/packages/rpc-spec/README.md

 ### `PendingRpcRequest<TResponse>`

-Pending requests are the result of calling a supported method on on `Rpc` object.
+Pending requests are the result of calling a supported method on an `Rpc` object.
 They encapsulate all of the information necessary to make the request without actually making it.

 Calling the `send(options)` method on a `PendingRpcRequest` will trigger the request and return a promise for `TResponse`.